steffenskov/Geoapify.SDK/README.md

 services.AddGeoapify(apiKey) // Injects the IGeoapifyClient
-        .AddMongoDBStorage(db, "address-collection-name") // Injects an IAddressRepository for MongoDB .AddStorageUpdaterService(TimeSpan.FromDays(7)); // Injects the StorageUpdaterService that'll check for updates to addresses once their date is 7 days or older
+        .AddMongoDBStorage(db, "address-collection-name") // Injects an IAddressRepository for MongoDB .AddStorageUpdaterService(); // Injects the StorageUpdaterService that'll check for updates to addresses
 ```

 # Documentation